 Human Sexuality

-Senate Bill 150 (2023) requires that if a school district has adopted a curriculum for human sexuality or sexually transmitted diseases, the school must enact a policy to notify parents in advance and obtain their written consent before the student receives instruction through curriculum or programs on those subjects.
+Senate Bill 150 (2023) requires that if a school district has adopted a curriculum for human sexuality or sexually transmitted diseases, the school district must enact a policy to notify parents in advance and obtain their written consent before the student receives instruction through curriculum or programs on those subjects.
 The high school must provide parents/guardians the written notice at least two weeks before the students participate in the course.
 Therefore, KCTCS will work with its secondary school partners to identify dual credit courses that require consent and provide them with the syllabus and other information needed to create the permission slip.

 It is the high school’s responsibility to notify parents/guardians of the review process for course related materials.
 However, the local school district should develop this process and identify points of contact for dual credit courses collaboratively with the KCTCS college to determine how curricular material can be reviewed while maintaining their security and integrity, particularly for assessments.